Frequently Asked Questions

 How did the Bayou Teche become a National Water Trail?

 In 2010, The TECHE Project applied for and received technical support from the National Park Service’s Rivers, Trails and Conservation Assistance program to write the Bayou Teche Paddle Trail plan with residents, local, state and federal governments, the Chitimacha Tribe of Louisiana, recreation groups, small businesses and tourism officials.
 The plan was accepted by the National Park Service in 2012 and is available to view here.
 The TECHE Project submitted an application in 2013 to be considered for inclusion in the National Water Trail System.
 Bayou Teche is the ONLY National Water Trail in Louisiana and No. 17 in the National Water Trail System.
 It joins the Chattahoochee River in Georgia, Waccamaw River in South Carolina, Alabama River in Alabama, among others throughout the nation.
+The TECHE Project serves as manager of the trail.

 What other programs are affiliated with the National Park Service in our area?